GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

 3. Release the incompatible version and make sure that the version propagates up the dependency tree as quickly as possible.
-In the case of in-place breakage, update the provisionally-approved PRs with published dependency versions, verify that CI passes, and finally get a formal approval to merge.
+In the case of in-place breakage, update the provisionally-approved PRs with published dependency versions, verify that CI passes, remove the "[DO NOT SUBMIT]" text from the title of the pull request, and finally get a formal approval to merge.